 Scalar and Vector are the two major classifications of a quantity.
 The crucial difference between scalar and vector quantity is that a scalar quantity is the one that is simply associated with the magnitude of any quantity.
 As against a physical quantity that considers both magnitude, as well as direction, is termed as a vector quantity.

-Here in this article we will see some other parameters of differentiation between the two but let us first see the contents to be discussed.
+Here in this article we will see some other parameters of differentiation between the two but using a comparison chart.

 Content: Scalar Quantity Vs Vector Quantity